chamod-gamage/EMS/README.md

 # Employee Management System

 This repository contains the source code for an Employee Management System, a system allowing for the addition, editing, and removal of employees as well as work locations, along with simple payroll functionality.
-This system was created by Chamod Gamage and Justin Lawrence initially as a high school computer science project.
+This system was created by Chamod Gamage and Justin Lawrence.

 ## Getting Started
 These instructions will allow you to get the EMS running on your local system for development or usage purposes.